-MOOC "Have you seen an alien?"0 reviews
+MOOC "Have you seen an alien?"

 The European Alien Species Information Network (EASIN) Citizen Science activities aim at bringing together people, scientists and policy makers in an effort to monitor and control invasive alien species (IAS) that cause damage to native species, ecosystems and human’s health.